Jiale-Qiu/Cybersecurity-Portfolio/03 🔷 Defensive Security/01 - Digital Forensics Investigations/001 -⭐- THM Vantara Leak - [🔎DFIR].md/README.md

 ## Contents

-- `vantara-leak.pdf` — Full investigation report (executive summary, timeline, technical analysis, recommendations, IoCs)
+- `vantara-leak.pdf` — Full investigation report (executive summary, timeline, technical analysis, recommendations, IoCs) || Note: Due to failures in GitHub displaying the PDF file, a long JPG has been provided to easily preview the PDF without downloading anything.
 - Investigator notes and working timeline spreadsheet (linked in report appendix, and also underneath)

 ## Links